Ozon3Org/Ozon3/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Ozon3 and its packages, which are hosted in it's GitHub [repository](https://github.com/Milind220/Ozone).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+> **Note:** One very important thing is to make sure you only make PR's to the `dev` branch and not the `main` branch.
+The main branch is stable, and dev branch changes will be merged into it periodically once it's confirmed that they don't have any breaking changes.

 #### Table Of Contents

 [I don't want to read this whole thing, I just have a question!!!](#i-dont-want-to-read-this-whole-thing-i-just-have-a-question)